irisguan9/Systematic_Factor_Framework/README.md

 This will:
 1. Download S&P 500 price and volume data (or load from cache)
 2. Validate and clean the data
-3. Calculate and normalise the momentum factor
+3. Calculate, normalize and remove sector impact on the factors
 4. Generate quantile signals and construct the long-short portfolio
 5. Download SPY benchmark and align return series
 6. Calculate all performance metrics vs benchmark